AdamJSc/prediction-league/docs/domain-knowledge.md

 The `Attempt` is usually the value supplied within a request in some way.

-The `Target` is usually a "known" value that the `Attempt` must match in order to return a positive result to the agent method.
+The `Target` is usually a "known" value that the `Attempt` must equal in order that the agent method experiences a positive match.

 For example...